Architecture Decision Records

 Context

-jackin' needs to render full-screen terminal UIs on three surfaces: the host workspace console (jackin-console), the launch progress cockpit (jackin-launch), and the in-container multiplexer (jackin-capsule).
+jackin needs to render full-screen terminal UIs on three surfaces: the host workspace console (jackin-console), the launch progress cockpit (jackin-launch), and the in-container multiplexer (jackin-capsule).
 The choices at the time of evaluation were:

 • tui-rs — the original Rust immediate-mode TUI library.
 Archived/abandoned in 2023.